E

 Types of Setter dogs - English Setter

 They were bred for hunting and enjoy being very active each day.
 English Setters can be quite playful due to their energy, but they’ll also need sufficient exercise each day.
-If their exercise is not met, they may become overly active inside and begin exhibiting undesirable behaviors.
+If their exercise needs are not met, they may become overly active inside and begin exhibiting undesirable behaviors.

 How to Take Care of an English Setter